Tixonmavrin/tensor/README.md

 3. Run examples:
 `python3 examples.py`

-Currently, in the backward function, the old tensor gradient is replaced by the new one.
+#### Notes

-It is also possible to make a backprop for the gradient that we pass to the backward function.
+At the moment, all operations are implemented quite generally.
+For example, operations with a gradient occur as with a tensor, that is, if desired, you can make a backward from a tensor, resulting from counting the operations of another backward.

-This behavior is worth revisiting.
-The gradients may need to be copied beforehand.
+In backward, grad from backprop is added to the current grad.
+So the new grad (which we will keep) will not be a leaf of the operations tree.
+This behavior can be changed by performing the operation inplace.